Umeboshi: Health

-This Japanese-style traditional condiment is believed to be a digestive aid, for prevention of nausea and systemic toxicity, including hangovers.
+Umeboshi is believed to be a digestive aid, for prevention of nausea and systemic toxicity, including hangovers.
 Green ume extract is used as a tonic in Japan.
 The citric acid is believed to act as an antibacterial, help to increase saliva production and assist in the digestion of rice.
 Additionally, umeboshi is claimed to combat fatigue (historically given as part of a samurai's field ration) and protect against aging.

 According to a 2018 study, umeboshi may have anti-allergic effects, and "suggested that ume has the potential to inhibit mast cell degranulation and may be associated with reduced risk of allergic symptoms in women."

 Nutrition

 Pitted traditional umeboshi per 100 g contains: